Aerospace & Aviation

 The community includes Fortune 100 Lockheed Martin, who established its lead business unit for research, development and production of world-class electro-optics and smart munitions systems in Gilbert.
 It is also the only facility in the Lockheed portfolio that provides field support for lasers.

 The company’s primary products are satellites and launch vehicles, including low-Earth orbit, geosynchronous-Earth orbit and planetary exploration spacecraft for communications, remote sensing, scientific and defense missions; human-rated space systems for Earth-orbit, lunar, and other missions.
-Orbital also provides satellite subsystems and space-related technical services to U.S. Government agencies and laboratories.
-Noted as one of the most advanced satellite testing facilities in the world, Orbital currently employs over 300 within the community.
+Noted as one of the most advanced satellite testing facilities in the world, Northrop currently employs over 300 within the community.

 Praxis Resources, Inc., has an18 year history in electro-mechanical manufacturing, build-to-print manufacturing, cable harness, and printed circuit board repair.
 An FAA Certified Part 145 Repair Station Avionics Repair and Avionics Test Stations.
 Avionics repair quotes.